 Figure 3.
 Placeholder

-The allele that is most significantly affected by the UMI grouping process is the +1 allele.
+The allele that is most significantly affected by the grouping process is the +1 allele.
 This is unsurprising as, being a rare variant, the +1 allele is more likely to be affected by PCR noise.
 While this observation supports the PCR error hypothesis, it remains to be shown why this pattern is more readily observed in some datasets (CRC) but not others (CMMRD). (different tumor/tissue type have different PCR error rates??)

-Markers in the +1 allele shifted to the right when UMI groupings were introduced, essentially reversing the previously observed pattern.
-This indicates that the ”true” behavior of the +1 allele is probably closer to that of the deletion alleles than our initial data suggests.
+Markers in the +1 allele shifted to the right when UMI correction was used, reversing the previously observed pattern.
+This indicates that the ”true” behavior of the +1 allele is closer to that of the deletion alleles than our initial results suggests.

+Explain results in D0

+Explain why not observed in normal blood